Oxalis griffithii Edgew. & Hook. f.

 Bloom Time: Summer

-Oxalis griffithii is a perennial with rough-textured green leaves and up-facing fully double pink flowers.
+Oxalis griffithii is a perennial plant with rough-textured green leaves and up-facing white flowers.
 It grows up to 10 inches (25 cm) tall and creeps underground via rhizomes, eventually forming attractive mats in the shade garden.
 Leaves are shamrock-like and up to 5 inches (12.5 cm) long.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).